cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 (so a two black card spell could create a statue out of thin air.
 A two red card spell could destroy a door.
 A mixture would be needed to turn someone into a frog)
 Player ambition and cunning is valued here.
 You can justify using a Red card spell to destroy parts of a stone block to leave a statue  behind.
 You could justify using a Black card spell to create a fireball that happens to burn the door or making the wood in the door frame come back to life and grow, crushing the door open.
 You could transform something into a bomb or an acorn)

+Spent cards go in the discard pile.
+When the stack runs out, shuffle the discard pile and turn it back over to make a new stack.
+You can draw the top card off the stack and add it to your hand by spendign time in the fiction meditatiing, chanelling, or conducting some ritual suitable to your charactr.
+Normally you cannot hold more than four cards

+## Advancement and gaining Resources
+When you invest time and story in developing your character a certain way, this is reflected in gaining certain resources.
+These go on the table in front of you and if it suits the fiction, can be used in a spell instead of drawing from your hand.
+They don't get discarded.
+They also trigger extra things as described below.

+Familiar -  use more actions
+Demense - Draw more cards
+Implement - Use more cards
+Speciality - More effects
+Mundane - Draw discards

+### Familiar

+## Brain damage
+Sometimes it all goes wrong.
+This isn't the kind of game where you calcualte the damage done by a two handed falchion against two types of armour worn on different limbs to take away a number from a fixed stat and you die when you hit zero.
+It's the kind of gam where the torrents of uneratly magical energy curdle your brain a little and something in your reflection cracks.

 # Setting up Planes